NextMeeting/next-meeting-static-site/readme.md

 gulp build # Builds dist directory deploy.sh # Builds, uploads to S3, and calls the Lambda to generate the actual `index.html`.
 ```

+### Multi-site deployment

+We now support hosting multiple sites in the same S3 bucket.

+To do so, the following changes have been made:

+* Every site has a UUID that is used for all its URLs
+* The build HTML file is now `<uuid>.template.html`
+* All builds are deployed to the same S3 bucket and Cloudfront distribution
+* All deployed sites share the same CSS and JS files
+* The JSON schedule rebuilder rebuilds all the sites at once.

 ## Thank You